juanbkm/donor2019/content/partners/bilateral/china.md

 date: 2020-04-11T19:25:03+08:00
 partner_type: Bilateral
 partner_logo:
-project_specific_cofinancing: "$1,295.13 million"
+project_specific_cofinancing: "$75.62 million"
 trust_funds_contribution: "$90 million"
 draft: false
 ---

+#### Active Trust Fund
+* People's Republic of China Poverty Reduction and Regional Cooperation Fund

+#### Development Assistance Agencies
+* Ministry of Finance
+* Bank of Beijing
+* China Construction Bank Corporation
+* Export-Import Bank of China (China Eximbank)
+* Huaxia Bank
+* Shanghai Pudong Development Bank

-The People’s Republic of China (PRC) is a major contributor to ADB development finance and knowledge sharing initiatives and is the singular donor to the People's Republic of China (PRC) Poverty Reduction and Regional Cooperation Fund (PRCF).
+The <a href="https://www.adb.org/publications/peoples-republic-china-fact-sheet" target="_blank">People’s Republic of China</a> (PRC) is a major contributor to ADB development finance and knowledge sharing initiatives and is the singular donor to the PRC Poverty Reduction and Regional Cooperation Fund (PRCF).
 Established in 2005, PRCF has supported development in Central Asia and the Greater Mekong Subregion.
-In 2017, PRC provided a \$50 million replenishment to the fund.
-In 2018, an online project monitoring system was launched for fund applications, reporting, and monitoring.
-PRCF has also prioritized technical assistance that directly benefits a project, particularly project preparation, in its future funding consideration.
+PRCF prioritizes technical assistance that directly benefits a project, particularly project preparation, in its future funding consideration.

-ADB works with the PRC’s Ministry of Finance, the <a href="http://english.eximbank.gov.cn/en/" target="_blank">Export–Import Bank of China (China Eximbank)</a>, and domestic commercial entities such as the China Construction Bank, on directing development finance to investment projects.
-The PRC prioritizes investments on projects that promote regional connectivity and cooperation, poverty reduction, and knowledge sharing.
+PRC prioritizes investments on projects that promote regional connectivity and cooperation, poverty reduction, and knowledge sharing.
+ADB works with the PRC’s Ministry of Finance and domestic commercial entities on directing development finance to investment projects.
+Among the commercial entities are the following:
+* **Bank of Beijing.** Cumulative Project-specific Cofinancing: US$510 million
+* **China Construction Bank Corporation.** Cumulative Project-specific Cofinancing: US$147.1 million
+* **Huaxia Bank** Cumulative Project-specific Cofinancing: US$400 million
+* **Shanghai Pudong Development Bank** Cumulative Project-specific Cofinancing: US$162.4 million

 ##### _1 January 2014–31 December 2019_ Cofinancing with the People's Republic of China